mehackit/sonic-pi-workshop/_exercises/en/01-introduction/02-play-a-melody.md

 <img src="{{ "/assets/img/Notes_EN.png" | prepend: site.baseurl }}">
 <img src="{{ "/assets/img/Rests_en.png" | prepend: site.baseurl }}">

-You can write the notes in MIDI (67, 80, 22) or in musical notes (:G4, :Ab5, :Bb), it's up to you.
-Here's a chart displaying notes and MIDI values:
+As mentioned before, you can write the notes in MIDI (`67`, `80`, `22`) or in musical notes (`:G4`, `:Ab5`, `:Bb`), it's up to you.
+Here's a chart displaying notes and corresponding MIDI values:

 <img src="{{ "/assets/img/midi_notes.png" | prepend: site.baseurl }}">

 ## Try it out

 Use C-major notes (`72, 74, 76, 77, 79, 81, 83` or `:C5 :D5 :E5 :F5 :G5 :A5 :B5`) to create a melody.
 Use `sleep` with different values to vary the rhythm.
-You can use `use_bp` in the beginning to make your tune faster or slower.
+You can use `use_bpm` in the beginning to make your tune faster or slower.
+The acronym BPM stands for _Beats Per Minute_.
 Here's an example:

 {% highlight ruby %}
 use_bpm 120